valeratrades/todo/.0/valera_lib/quickfix.md

 always can expect having either Option<String> or exactly `start_time` and `end_time` in every single scope they are used.

+- add `do` function on the SubQuery object.
+Then have it take the closure.
+And then I can have the needed items in the closure, without doing self-referencing stuff.

 <!--%s------------------------------------------------------------------------------
 - [ ] implement submit on the provider
 - [ ] `Client.assign_query()`